8 Best Outdoor BBQ Grill Brands of 2024

 Traeger Pro Series 34 Pellet Grill is one example of their excellence.

-The Traeger Pro Series 34 Pellet Grills is equipped with a digital controller so that you can make your temperature as exact as possible.
+The Traeger Pro Series 34 Pellet Grills is equipped with a digital controller so that you can set your temperature as accurately as possible.

-Meaning that you can smoke ribs, sear salmon, and even bake a pie if you want to.
-Making it one of the more versatile outdoor grills you can get.
+You can smoke ribs, sear salmon, and even bake a pie if you want.
+Making it one of the most versatile outdoor grills you can get.

 Masterbuilt: Best Brand for Grill & Smoker Combos

-Masterbuilt’s claim to fame is its new Gravity Line, which boasts that its grills can reach temperatures of 700 degrees F in less than 15 minutes.
+Masterbuilt's claim to fame is its new Gravity Line, which boasts that its grills can reach 700 degrees F in less than 15 minutes.

-Their automated loading and cleaning system makes it so that the most annoying parts of a charcoal grilling disappear.
+Their automated loading and cleaning system makes the most annoying parts of charcoal grilling disappear.

-They have regular smokers as well, but if you are looking for a brand that is really trying to push the limit of what can be done with an outdoor grill, then there is no better choice than the Masterbuilt Gravity Grill.
+They also have regular smokers, but if you are looking for a brand trying to push the limit of what can be done with an outdoor grill, there is no better choice than the Masterbuilt Gravity Grill.

 The MasterBuilt Gravity Series 560 Digital Charcoal Grill is not to be missed.

-As mentioned above, it gets hot extremely fast and can hold half a day's worth of fuel at any given time.
+As mentioned above, it gets hot swiftly and can hold half a day's worth of fuel at any given time.
 Plus, you can control it from any smart device.

 The Gravity line starts around $500 and goes up to about $800.
-These are more expensive than traditional grills but you are paying more for many additional features such as a the ability to smoke, digital temperature control, and a gravity-fed charcoal feeder.
+These are more expensive than traditional grills, but you are paying more for additional features, such as the ability to smoke, digital temperature control, and a gravity-fed charcoal feeder.

 Big Green Egg: Best Kamado Grills

-Despite being a charcoal grill, their strategic airflow system allows it so you can easily set and maintain an exact temperature.
+Despite being a charcoal grill, their strategic airflow system allows you to set and maintain an exact temperature easily.

-Keep in mind that The Big Green Egg comes with a big green price tag and has some of the most expensive products on our list.
+Remember that The Big Green Egg comes with a hefty green price tag and has some of the most expensive products on our list.

-The 18-inch grill is the perfect size for those who want to do a decent amount of grilling but don't need to supply a huge party.
+The 18-inch grill is the perfect size for those who want to do a decent amount of grilling but don't need to supply a considerable party.

 The variety in the Big Green Egg products comes down to what size you want.
 We picked the large simply because it is their most popular grill.

-Their other products range from being small enough to throw in your car for a picnic and large enough to handle a family reunion.
+Their other products range from small enough to throw in your car for a picnic to large enough to handle a family reunion.

-Kamado grills tend to be a lot pricier than traditional grills and Big Green Egg isn't any different.
-The Mini starts under $500, but the largest size can be well over $2,000.
+Kamado grills are pricier than traditional grills, and Big Green Egg isn't different.
+The Mini starts under $500, but the most significant size can be over $2,000.
 Their custom island packages are well over $3,000.

 Big Green Egg grills, however, come with a free limited lifetime warranty.